ben-haim/gotxs/README.md

 * Go 1.3
 * recent opentxs

+If you are running Ubuntu, you have to compile the recent Swig and Go versions from source yourself.

 # Build and install instructions

 In order to install the bindings, you need to link the necessary header files